mstksg/inCode/copy/entries/dependent-haskell-1.md

 several times before writing it as you see here.
 The type system doesn't help you like it normally does in Haskell, and you can't really use parametricity to help you write your code like normal Haskell.
 Everything is monomorphic, and everything multiplies with everything else.
-You don't have any hits about what to multiply with what at any point in time.
+You don't have any hints about what to multiply with what at any point in time.
 It's like all of the bad things mentioned before, but amplified.